Tag Archive for: bond market

 Why Are Rates Not HIGHER – With Inflation, Fed Tightening, & Economy Improving?

 HORRIFIC SPACE SHUTTLE CRASH On January 28th, 1986, the entire world watched the Space Shuttle Challenger explode and crash to the earth – on live TV.
-Seven people lost their lives, including school teacher Christa McAuliffe, right in front of our eyes and – everyone wondered what the hell happened?
-The talking heads in the […]Read More
+Seven people lost their […]Read More

 Inflation Way Up & Rates Down?
 What Does The Bond Market Know?

 I blog about inflation over and over b/c its potential to send interest rates into the stratosphere and to disrupt our entire economy is so strong.
-The last time we saw significant inflation in the 1970s, the stock market tanked and didn’t recover for a decade and interest rates remained in double digits for years. […]Read More
+The last time we […]Read More